Severe Tropical Cyclone Hayley (08U)

 Summary

-Severe Tropical Cyclone Hayley was a short lived but intense tropical cyclone that developed north of Broome in late December before crossing the tip of the Dampier Peninsula as a severe tropical cyclone.
+Severe Tropical Cyclone Hayley was a short lived but intense tropical cyclone that developed north of Broome in late December 2025 before crossing the tip of the Dampier Peninsula as a severe tropical cyclone.

-A tropical low (08U) developed about 700 kilometres north northeast of Broome on 28 December and moved southwards.
-The low intensified into a tropical cyclone on 29 December and in a favourable environment it underwent rapid intensification to a Category 3 system later that same day.
+A tropical low (08U) developed about 700 kilometres north northeast of Broome on 27 December and moved southwards.
+The low intensified into a tropical cyclone late on 28 December in a favourable environment.
+Hayley underwent rapid intensification and reached a peak intensity of Category 4 with estimated wind gusts up to 125 knots (230 km/h) near the centre at 1200 UTC (8 pm AWST) 29 December (AWST = UTC +8 hours), only 24 hours after it first reached tropical cyclone intensity.

-Hayley reached a peak intensity of Category 4 with estimated wind gusts up to 230 kilometre per hour near the centre at 0200 WST 30 December, as it turned east towards the Dampier Peninsula.
-The tropical cyclone continued on an east southeast path and weakened slightly as it approached the coast.
-It made landfall as a Category 3 system near the communities of Djarindjin and Lombadina at about 1700 WST 30 December.
-Hayley crossed King Sound and then moved inland north of Derby, weakening to below tropical cyclone strength early on 31 December.
+On 30 December Hayley turned and moved on an east southeast path towards the Dampier Peninsula.
+It weakened slightly as it approached the coast and made landfall as a Category 3 system near the communities of Djarindjin and Lombadina at about 0900 UTC (5 pm AWT) 30 December.
+Hayley crossed King Sound and then moved inland north of Derby, weakening to below tropical cyclone strength at 2100 UTC on 30 December (5 am AWST on 31 December).

-Best Track of Severe Tropical Cyclone Hayley
+Best Track of Tropical Cyclone Hayley